UchiaObito004/smart-waste-classifier/README.md

 # Smart Waste Classifier

 A deep learning project that classifies waste images into 6 categories.
-Built end-to-end — from training a model to serving it via an API with a simple UI on top.
+Built end-to-end — from training a model to serving it via a REST API with a Streamlit UI on top.

+> **87.47% validation accuracy** on ~500 unseen images using EfficientNetB0 + two-phase transfer learning.

 ---

 ## Screenshots

-**Upload an image:**
+**Upload interface:**

 ![Upload](assets/streamlit_upload.png)